MicrosoftDocs/architecture-center/docs/example-scenario/apps/measure-azure-app-sustainability-sci-score-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

-For more security, you can use [Azure Virtual Network](https://azure.microsoft.com/products/virtual-network) service endpoints to secure Azure service resources to only your virtual network.
+For more security, use [Azure Virtual Network](https://azure.microsoft.com/products/virtual-network) service endpoints to secure Azure service resources to only your virtual network.
 This approach closes public internet access to those resources and allows traffic only from your virtual network.

 With this approach, you create a virtual network in Azure and then create private service endpoints for Azure services.
 Those services are then restricted to traffic from that virtual network.
 You can also reach them from your on-premises network through a gateway.